ReinaLalitta/My-First_Web_Project/README.md

 ## Project Features

 - Basic HTML structure
-- Styled with CSS for a clean and simple look
+- Styled with CSS for a clean and its simple look